 A silent disco

-The LED lights in the greenhouse change color and shape based on the data collected by the sensors connected to the plants.
+The greenhouse's LED lights change color and shape based on data collected by sensors attached to the plants.
 The design of the greenhouse, with its wooden structure, handmade terracotta pots and reflective glass walls, gives visitors the feeling of being at one with nature.

-Inside there is just you, surrounded by greenery and relaxing sounds that give you an idea of what plants are trying to communicate.
-If only they could really talk ...
+Inside there is only you, surrounded by greenery and relaxing sounds that give you an idea of what the plants are trying to communicate.
+If only they could really talk…

 For once, however, it is nice that they are the “party queens”, dancing queens with extraordinary sensory abilities, in a nightclub where the silence of nature becomes harmony.